DSC-NYU/datathon/README.md

 <details>
 <summary>Where can I sign up?</summary>
 <br>
-The sign-up for this event is >INSERT TYPEFORM HERE<.
-If you have a team already formed please sign up below >INSERT TEAM SIGN UP HERE<
+The sign-up for this event is <a href="https://ra2911.typeform.com/to/gJ3vFWCv"> here </a>.
+If you have a team already formed please sign up below <a href="https://docs.google.com/spreadsheets/d/1Xo-U0M5wEJKf6N-1oRNrUMldX2mDXP2sQOH-N1oqBPw/edit#gid=0"> here </a>.
+If you are looking for a team please use the link <a href="https://docs.google.com/spreadsheets/d/1Xo-U0M5wEJKf6N-1oRNrUMldX2mDXP2sQOH-N1oqBPw/edit#gid=140705883"> here </a>.
 <br>
 ----------------------------------------------------------------------------
 <br>